philipturner/molecular-renderer/Sources/HardwareCatalog/Materials/NonCarbonElements/README.md

 ## Material Properties

 This is an investigation that ought to be performed, to investigate the correctness of MM4.
 In theory, it should reproduce the bulk material properties of every compound.
-It is likely that the measured structures will be too large to study in a reasonable amount of time with GFN2-xTB.
+The structures will be too large to study in a reasonable amount of time with GFN2-xTB.
 The cheaper GFN-FF has known deficiencies when modeling these compounds.

 TODO:
 - Measure density and lattice constant